JanssenProject/jans/docs/casa/plugins/accts-linking/account-linking-index.md

 ## Components deployment

+!!!
+Note
+    Ensure you are running at least version 1.1.0 of Jans Authentication Server and Casa

 The pieces that allow materialization of the experience summarized above are the following:

 a) The Casa plugin jar file